MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/langchain.md

 ## Use embeddings models

-In the same way you create an LLM client, you can connect to an embeddings model.
+In the same way, you create an LLM client, you can connect to an embeddings model.
 In the following example, we are setting the environment variable to now point to an embeddings model:

 ```bash
 export AZURE_INFERENCE_ENDPOINT="<your-model-endpoint-goes-here>"